Kyle Hendricks: 2015

 Hendricks began the 2015 season as a member of the Cubs' starting rotation, led by the newly signed Jon Lester.

 His record was 8–7 with 180 innings pitched and he had an ERA of 3.95.
 His 17 no decisions were the most among MLB starting pitchers in 2015.
 He was the starter for game two of the 2015 National League Division Series with St. Louis and game three in the 2015 National League Championship Series against the New York Mets.

-2016
+2016: World Series champion

 Hendricks was named NL Pitcher of the Month for August.

 Hendricks finished the 2016 season with a record of 16–8 in 190 innings pitched and an ERA of 2.13, which was the lowest in all of baseball.
 He was the first Cub to lead the National League in the stat since 1945 and the first to lead the majors since 1938.
 He also led all major league pitchers in first-strike percentage (68.6%).